Uplogix/docs/leo-kit-user-guide/local-manager-configuration/dialing-into-LM-through-RUDICS.md

 Once you have successfully connected, you should be able to issue modem commands.

-### Method 2: Telnet to the RUDICS router via the UCC
+### Method 2: Telnet to the RUDICS router via the UCC command line.

 SSh to the UCC and [become root](https://uplogix.com/docs/control-center-user-guide/managing-the-control-center "Becoming Root").